UICrail/SemanticRSM/README.md

 EUPL 1.2

 ## Purpose
-RTM 1.0, RTM 1.1, and RSM 1.2, all published by UIC, follow principles generally observed in object-oriented modelling, using UML.
+RTM 1.0, RTM 1.1, and RSM 1.2, all published by UIC, follow principles generally observed in conceptual modelling, using UML.
 RSM 1.2 model was successfully transformed into an OWL ontology, using the Ontorail toolset developed by UIC.
 However, the expressiveness of OWL differs from UML class diagrams.
 OWL offers possibilities to make RSM both more compact and more expressive, while remaining compatible with former, UML-based versions.
 The present repository summarizes the re-casting efforts.

 ## Design goals
 * Backward compatibility.